singhutsav5502/react-weather-forecast/README.md

 Proper Weather data and forecast is shown based on the location selected (Try clicking on the forecast!).

+Try out light and dark themes to your liking.
 ## APIs USED:
 ###### GeoDB Cities
 ###### OpenWeatherMap